paulund

 • Validates code logic and identifies unreachable code

-• Analyzes method calls and property access
+• Analyses method calls and property access

 • Checks PHPDoc annotations for accuracy